DinoHub/multinode-clearml/README.md

-# multinode-clearml
+# nodemingle
-How to run a multi-node training using ClearML
+How to run a multi-node training without finding source IP